cimourdain/wavecrack/README.md

 ```

 # App
-* (optional) Set FLASK_CONFIG environement variable with either "developement", "testing" or "production" (developement used by default)
+* (optional) Set FLASK_CONFIG environement variable with either "development", "testing" or "production" (development used by default)
 * Launch the Flask Web server
     * Directly from the `server.py` file: this mode is not suitable for production purpose
     ```